kahot/HCV_FitnessCost/README.md

 ### Pre-step 1.
 Create bash files to process FASTQ files with CreateBashFiles.R

-	• Template files are in Data/template (raw FASTQ files are not available for privacy reasons).
+	• Bash template files are in Data/template (raw FASTQ files are not available for privacy reasons).
-	• Processed bam files are available at https://figshare.com/articles/dataset/HCV_Bam_Files/13239491 (download bam2_1a.zip)
 	• Trimming/filtering was done in BBTools and mapping was done in BWA.
-    • Need sam for the next step (not publicly provided)
+    • Covert it to sam files for the next step

 ### Pre-step 2.
 Final quality check with 1.Reads.check.R
     • Requires SAM files mapped to their own consensus sequences
     • Eliminate potential chimeric or mismapped sequences
     • Need to convert the output sam files to bam/ban.bai for next steps
+    • Processed bam files are available at https://figshare.com/articles/dataset/HCV_Bam_Files/13239491 (download bam2_1a.zip)

 ### Step 1.
 Create frequency tables for each sample/population (Scripts 2-4)
-	• Requires BAM/BAI files mapped to a consensus sequence of each file to start
+	• Requires BAM/BAI files mapped to a consensus sequence of each file to start (available at figshre)
-	• CSV files in Overview2 (unfiltered datasets)
+	• Output = CSV files in Overview2 (unfiltered datasets)

 ### Step 2.
 Create mutation frequency summaries and figures (Scripts 5.1-5.3)
-	• The filtered (reads >100) overview files are Overview3.
+	• The filtered (reads >100) overview files are named as Overview3.

 ### Step 3.
 Beta regression on mutation frequencies (Scripts 6.1-6.3)
 	• Conduct beta regression to udnerstand factors affecting mutation frequencies at each site.